zk4/epub2html/README.md

 - No smooth scrolling.

 So I wonder.
 I have a web browser like  Chrome which is a natural epub reader.
-And we can install any plugin we want from google store.  for example, I use vim binding a lot, how do we navigate in epub with vim binding by the power of vimium plugin.

-So, the basic idea is converting epub to a big html.
+The basic idea is converting epub to a big html.
 Simple but effective.

 ![](https://github.com/zk4/epub2html/blob/master/demo.gif?raw=true)